 The research, based on Genetic Algorithm or Particle Swarm Optimization in search of the connection weights for each time interval of the dynamic problems, and on PNN to find the weights of the connection and the effective range, takes into account the specificity of the new coronavirus variant, whose viral strain is highly variable.
 The viral load of the Delta (or Omicron) strain is 1,260 times higher than the prevalent strain of last year, thus doubling the infectious rate of last year's original strain.
-The major difference between PNN and RNN is that the former has a formula to estimate the parameters (shared connection weights) for their respective parameters’ ranges (synaptic effective range weights) at critical period.
+The major difference between PNN and RNN is that the former has a formula to estimate the parameters (shared connection weights) for their respective parameters' ranges (synaptic effective range weights) at critical period.
 So PNN is based on the practical dynamic problem in an effort to obtain the new NN.
-As for the selection of the appropriate mechanism, we chose the hypotheses and possible explanations of synaptic strength rebalance, competition and effect of astrocyte \cite{bib19,bib14,bib15,bib16,bib17,bib18,bib20,bib21,bib22,bib33,bib34,bib36}.
-In this way, not only the architecture of NN is transformed by current gradient information, but also mnemonic positive and negative gradient informational synapse formation and mnemonic Brain Plasticity are taken into account.
-The mnemonic gradient information needs to consider astrocytic synapse formation memory persistence factor (including both negative and positive memories).
-By simulations, the PNN gave the two cases with and without negative memories persistence.
+As for the selection of the appropriate mechanism, we chose the hypotheses and possible explanations of synaptic strength rebalance, competition and effect of astrocyte \cite{bib19,bib14,bib15,bib16,bib17,bib18,bib20,bib21,bib22,bib33,bib34,bib36,bib37,bib38,bib40}.
+In this way, not only the architecture of NN is transformed by current gradient information, but also memory positive and negative gradient informational synapse formation and memory brain plasticity are taken into account.
+The memory gradient information needs to consider astrocytic synapse formation cortex memory persistence factor (including both negative and positive memories).
+By simulations, the PNN presented the two cases with and without negative cortex memories persistence.
 And the paper proposed $\alpha$7-nAChR-dependent astrocytic responsiveness is an integral part of the cellular substrate underlying memory persistence by impairing fear memory\cite{bib20}.
-In addition, mnemonic Brain Plasticity involves the astrocytic brain plasticity phagocytic synapses factor \cite{bib21}.
-And also comparing with the simulations and experiments in the relationship of human intelligence and cortical thickness, individual differences in brain \cite{bib33}.
-In PNN, the memory retrieval process includes mnemonic negative and positive gradient information, and used in formula \eqref{eq2} \cite{bib22}.
+In addition, memory brain plasticity involves the astrocytes phagocytose synapses \cite{bib21}.
+And it also comparing with the simulations and experiments in the relationship of human intelligence and cortical thickness, as well as individual differences in brain \cite{bib33}.
+In PNN, the memory retrieval process includes memory negative and positive gradient information\cite{bib22}.
 And PNN has same effect for improving memory capacity by memory structure of salient point and concave point \cite{bib34}.